flutter/website/src/docs/cookbook/plugins/play-video.md

   @override
   void initState() {
-    // Create an store the VideoPlayerController.
+    // Create and store the VideoPlayerController.
 The VideoPlayerController
     // offers several different constructors to play videos from assets, files,
     // or the internet.
     _controller = VideoPlayerController.network(